Cleavage and polyadenylation specificity factor

-Cleavage and polyadenylation specificity factor (CPSF) is involved in the cleavage of the 3' signaling region from a newly synthesized pre-messenger RNA (pre-mRNA) molecule in the process of gene transcription.
+According to Schönemann et al., "CPSF recognizes the polyadenylation signal (PAS), providing sequence specificity in pre-mRNA cleavage and polyadenylation, and catalyzes pre-mRNA cleavage."
+It is required to induce RNA polymerase pausing once it recognizes a functional PAS.
 It is the first protein to bind to the signaling region near the cleavage site of the pre-mRNA, to which the poly(A) tail will be added by polynucleotide adenylyltransferase.
-The upstream signaling region has the canonical nucleotide sequence AAUAAA, which is highly conserved across the vast majority of pre-mRNAs.
-A second downstream signaling region, located on the portion of the pre-mRNA that is cleaved before polyadenylation, consists of a GU-rich region required for efficient processing.
+The 10-30 nucleotide upstream signaling region of the cleavage site, polyadenylation signal (PAS), has the canonical nucleotide sequence AAUAAA, which is highly conserved across the vast majority of pre-mRNAs.
+The AAUAAA region is usually defined by a cytosine/adenine (CA) dinucleotide, which is the preferred sequence, that is 5' to the site of the endonucleolytic cleavage.
+A second downstream signaling region, located approximately 40 nucleotides downstream from the cleavage site on the portion of the pre-mRNA that is cleaved before polyadenylation, consists of a U/GU-rich region required for efficient processing.
+This downstream fragment is degraded.
+The mature RNA are transported into the cytoplasm, where they are translated into proteins.